 Adams means that mandatory pre-employment arbitration clauses are generally valid.
 The U.S. Supreme Court even found the arbitration process beneficial to employees.
 The Adams court saw the relative economy, speed, confidentiality, and preservation of relationships characteristic of arbitration as advantageous to employees.

-As can be seen, by the brief chronology above, the AAA Arbitration Rules (hereinafter simply the Rules) have been extremely influential for the protection of employees and the promotion of fairness.
+As can be seen, by the brief chronology above, the AAA Arbitration Rules (hereinafter simply the Rules) have been extremely influential in the protection of employees and the promotion of fairness.
 They have gone through several iterations in the last twenty-five years.
-The next section reviews the Rules as they exist today.
-The current Employment Arbitration Rules became effective November 1, 2009.
-Although the same booklet contains mediation procedures and optional rules concerning emergency protective measures, those are not discussed here.
-This summary is meant as a quick and clear reference, not a substitute for the Employment Rules.
+The next section reviews the Arbitration Rules and Mediation Procedures as they exist today.
+The current Employment Arbitration Rules became effective on November 1, 2009.
+Although the same booklet contains Arbitration Rules and Mediation Procedures and optional rules concerning emergency protective measures, those are not discussed here.
+This summary is meant as a quick and clear reference, not a substitute for the American Arbitration Association (AAA) Employment Rules.
 Those are found at https://www.adr.org/sites/default/files/EmploymentRules_Web_2.pdf.

 If a party seeks judicial intervention, arbitral administration will be suspended for 60 days pending a court stay.
-The Rules will still apply thereafter
+The Arbitration Rules and Mediation Procedures will still apply thereafter.

 Rule 2: Notification

-Within thirty days prior to the effective date of an ADR plan incorporating these rules, the employer shall notify the AAA of said incorporation and provide a copy of the plan.
+Within thirty days prior to the effective date of an ADR plan incorporating these rules, the employer shall notify the American Arbitration Association (AAA) of said incorporation and provide a copy of the plan.
 The AAA may decline to administer an arbitration if this requirement is not met.